lightoj-dev/problem-tutorials/1227/en.md

 **As the weight of each egg will be given in non-decreasing order, there is no need to store their values in an array and sort them.**

 We can use a sum variable and keep adding the weight of each egg to the sum variable until it exceeds **Q**.
-We need a counter variable to keep track of the number of eggs taken so far.
+We need a counter variable to keep track of the number of eggs taken so far until it exceeds **P**.
 In the end, we need to print the value of the counter variable.

 ###### Although [this O(n^2) solution]( https://github.com/Arfaqur-Rahman/cp/blob/master/LightOJ/1227%20-%20Boiled%20Eggs.cpp ) gets accepted, we can do better.
 An O(n) solution is given below.